Tommigun1980/ServiceConcurrency/README.md

 ## Real-life examples

-Here's a few things Concurrency can handle for you.
+Here's a few things ServiceConcurrency can handle for you.
 More in-depth examples can be found in later sections of this document.

 GetSessionToken() will return a cached value after a first call has been made.